 Now for the full dataset (1.6M vertices, 32M edges):

 About half a minute across all setups.
-I'd argue that this is as fast as any implementation could go. (, currently, we did not implement the Pagerank algorithm ourselves: instead, we used the excellent implementation of this crate.
-In the future we will continue to improve canned algorithms according to the metrics that we collected from our internal tests.)
+I'd argue that this is as fast as any implementation could go.
 Memory usage:

 1GB memory for such a workload is more than reasonable.